Kingerthanu/CPP_ParticleSimulation/README.md

     }

 <h4>Main Loop</h4>
-We Then Start On The `ParticleWindow`'s run Function In The Main Thread Which Is The Main Rendering Loop.
+We Then Start On The `ParticleWindow`'s `run(...)` Function In The Main Thread Which Is The Main Rendering Loop.
 This Is A Simple Rendering Loop With A Target Frame Rate To Reach And Simple Buffer Clearing And Swapping.
-Other Than This, We Have The addParticle Function Which For Each Frame And Each Particle Will Emplace Them In The collisionMatrix (Our HashMap).
-We Will Then Arrive At Our updateBarrier Which Will Tell Our Worker Threads To Do Their Collision And Motion Logic As We Wait At The renderBarrier Which Will Push Us Forward After Each Worker Has Finalized Their Collision And Motion Logic For Us To Then Render The Results In renderParticles.
+Other Than This, We Have The `addParticle(...)` Function Which For Each Frame And Each Particle Will Emplace Them In The `collisionMatrix` (Our HashMap).
+We Will Then Arrive At Our `updateBarrier` Which Will Tell Our Worker Threads To Do Their Collision And Motion Logic As We Wait At The `renderBarrier` Which Will Push Us Forward After Each Worker Has Finalized Their Collision And Motion Logic For Us To Then Render The Results In `renderParticles(...)`.
 We Then Clear Our HashMap For The Next Frame As We Will Have To Again Load Our Particles Into The HashMap Using Their New Positions After This Frame.

     C++
-    void `ParticleWindow`::run() {
+    void ParticleWindow::run() {
         const float targetFrameDuration = 1.0f / 60.0f;

     while (!glfwWindowShouldClose(window)) {